Colectica/cogs/docs/source/technical-guide/command-line/publish-sphinx.rst

 Command Line Arguments
 ----------------------
-Required inputs for publish-sphinx command (must be specified in order).
+Required inputs for the publish-sphinx command (must be specified in order).

 * ``[CogsLocation]``

-    The location of the folder containing model.
+    The location of the folder containing the model.

 * ``[TargetLocation]``